 Redbridge Libraries in London are required to provide internet access to the community, especially to those who cannot easily get online.
-But their ability to do provide digital inclusion was made difficult, because they were suffering issues with the reliability of their WiFi service.
+But their ability to provide digital inclusion was made difficult, as they were suffering issues with the reliability of their WiFi service.
 Customers were experiencing log-in difficulties and the group help desk often struggled to keep up.
 Their existing WiFi service offering was providing guest WiFi from another supplier – it simply wasn’t working well, and service was poor.

 They had too many instances where the WiFi connection was lost at one or all libraries and they were receiving numerous complaints from their service users.
 When a complaint was raised with the help desk, staff found them only to be reactive, rather than proactive – if indeed they could be reached in the first place.

 Ultimately, with the increase in the number of customers bringing their own devices to the libraries, the pressure on the network was simply too much.
-Redbridge Libraries rightly realised that their service was no longer fit for purpose.
+Redbridge Libraries realised that their service was no longer fit for purpose.

 Redbridge Libraries believed that customers coming to their facilities should expect a reliable service.
 As this wasn’t the case for long periods of time, visitors became frustrated and the number of complaints their staff received rocketed.